Nick Mileti

-Nick James Mileti (born April 22, 1931) is an American author, retired lawyer, former businessman, sports entrepreneur and former sports franchise owner who was, during the 1970s, the owner of the Cleveland Indians, Cleveland Cavaliers, Cleveland Crusaders, the Cleveland Arena, the Coliseum at Richfield and radio station "3WE" WWWE AM/1100 (now WTAM).
+Nick James Mileti (April 22, 1931 – August 21, 2024) was an American author, lawyer, businessman, sports entrepreneur and sports franchise owner who was, during the 1970s, the owner of the Cleveland Indians, Cleveland Cavaliers, Cleveland Crusaders, the Cleveland Arena, the Coliseum at Richfield, and radio station "3WE" WWWE AM/1100 (now WTAM).

 Sports franchise ownership career

 Born in southeast Cleveland, Mileti put himself through college, graduating from Bowling Green State University (BGSU) in 1953.
 The BGSU Alumni Center is now named in his honor.
 He was a member of the Theta Chi fraternity at BGSU.
 Following his time at BGSU, he earned a J.D. degree from the Ohio State University Moritz College of Law in 1956.
 After military service he opened a law practice in Lakewood, Ohio and became prosecutor there after befriending the mayor.
 He became involved in sports after serving as chairman of the Bowling Green alumni association and organizing a BGSU game at the Cleveland Arena.
 Shortly thereafter he purchased the Arena and its prime tenant, the original Cleveland Barons hockey team.
 Recognizing that the Arena needed another tenant, he sought an expansion NBA team for Cleveland.

 Mileti spearheaded a group that purchased the ownership rights to the Cleveland Cavaliers in 1970 to enter the league as an expansion team, paying a fee of $3.7 million; he eventually sold his twenty percent interest in the team in 1980 for $1.4 million.
 Another syndicate he headed purchased the Indians in 1972 for $10 million from Vernon Stouffer.
 His partnership that purchased the Indians included Howard Metzenbaum and Ted Bonda.

 Soon after winning the Cavaliers franchise, Mileti realized that Cleveland Arena was nearing the end of its useful life.
 However, when politicians balked at building a new arena downtown, he bought land in Richfield, halfway between Cleveland and Akron, and built the Richfield Coliseum, at the time the largest arena in the country.

 In late 1972, Mileti formed Ohio Communications with veteran radio executive Tom Embrescia, which acquired WKYC AM/1100 and FM/105.7 from NBC, renaming them "3WE" WWWE-AM and "M105" WWWM-FM.
 Mileti then moved the radio play-by-play rights for the Indians and Cavaliers, as well as pioneering sports talk host Pete Franklin's Sportsline, to WWWE.
 Already the most powerful AM station in Cleveland, with a 50,000 watt clear channel signal, WWWE quickly turned into a sports radio powerhouse.